TobiWo/ethereum-wallet-manager/README.md

 1. Create a fresh mnemonic and wallet
 1. Retrieve public and private key and encrypted keystore json for provided mnemonic
 1. Create new or manage existing mnemonc/wallet for different EVM chains by using custom derivation paths
+1. Load multiple accounts (public/private keys) for one mnemonic while using different derivation paths
 1. Retrieve public and private key for provided encrypted keystore json

+### Note

-Note: In general a mnemonic is the representation of an hd wallet which includes hundreds of public/private keys (accounts).
-However, this tool only logs the first public and private key for a created/loaded mnemonic currently ([see todo](#todo)).
+In general a mnemonic is the representation of an hd wallet which includes hundreds of public/private keys (accounts).
+However, this tool only logs one public and private key for a created/loaded mnemonic currently, based on the [derivation path](https://help.myetherwallet.com/en/articles/5867305-hd-wallets-and-derivation-paths) ([see todo](#todo)). **If you need a different account you can provide a different derivation path with altered path components.
+E.g. MetaMask uses the address index component of the derivation path to load multiple accounts for one mnemonic.
+Therefore the base path, which is "m/44'/60'/0'/0/0", can be altered to "m/44'/60'/0'/0/1" to retrieve the second account like it is loaded while using MetaMask.**

 ## Requirements